kx65 forks on klx110

 Some of these come with tapered roller bearings.

-Kawasaki Recalls Off-Road Motorcycles Due to Crash Hazard by Bryan Bosch
+Kawasaki USA Recalls About 10,000 Off-Road Motorcycles Due to Fuel Leak and Fire Hazard by Bryan Bosch